-The Council increased its underlying need to borrow (Capital Financing Requirement) by £1.5m during the year to £175.5m.
-This increase represented part funding for £18.9m of capital spend incurred during the year.
-The Council increased its actual borrowing by £15.8m in the form of a Mayor's Energy Efficiency Fund Loan and made loan repayments of £4.6m.
-This increase reduced the gap between the underlying need to borrow and actual borrowing (replacing internal borrowing) and increased total external borrowing to £134.8m.
-The Council will occasionally borrow short term to fund cash flow but this year-end balance represents capital borrowing.
+The Council reduced its underlying need to borrow (Capital Financing Requirement) by £6.1m during the year to £169.4m.
+This reduction represented part funding for £20.3m of capital spend incurred during the year.
+The Council's actual borrowing decreased from £134.8m at 31 March 2020 to £130.4m at 31 March 2021.
+This is due to no new borrowing being taken in 2020/21.
+The Council will occasionally borrow short term to fund cash flow, but this year-end balance represents capital borrowing.
 Details of the Council's capital programme and treasury strategy are reported to Committee every February.
 These reports give further information on the nature of the capital spend being financed and the decision-making process around how and when to borrow for capital purposes.
-The February 2020 report is available on the following link: https://cabnet.richmond.gov.uk/ieListDocuments.aspx?CId=801&MId=4676&Ver=4#AI38663
+The February 2021 report is available on the following link:

+https://cabnet.richmond.gov.uk/ieListDocuments.aspx?CId=801&MId=4956&Ver=4.